open-olive/loop-creator-vscode/README.md

-# Loop Development Kit README
+# Loop Development Kit (LDK) Extension for VS Code

-Loop Development Kit is an extension to generate boiler plate code to create loops for Olive Helps.
+This is a VS Code extension to generate boiler plate code to create loops for Olive Helps.

 You can download Olive Helps here:

 - [Windows](https://olive.page.link/olive-helps-windows)
 - [Mac](https://olive.page.link/olive-helps-mac)

-It supports generating loop code in Typescript and ES6 Javascript.
+It supports generating loop code in Typescript and Javascript (ES6).

 ## Usage

-To get started use cmd(mac)/ctrl(win)+shift+p and type Create Loop This will open the Create Loop form to populate with the loop details.
+To get started, press Cmd(Mac)/Ctrl(Windows)+Shift+p and type "Create Loop".
+This will open the Create Loop form to populate with the loop details.

 ![Create Loop Form](images/createLoopUi.png)